 The Testing Center follows standard procedures so students know what to expect when they arrive to take their tests.
-Please familiarize yourself with the following procedures.
-For additional guidelines, request a procedure guide from the Testing Center.
+Please familiarize yourself with the student guidelines.

 You must present an ACC student ID card or government issued ID and know your ACC ID number before you can test.

 You will check in at the Testing Center kiosk before you can test.
 To check in, you must know the following information:

 Bring only the materials that an instructor has allowed for a given test.